J1089/Zomato-Analysis/README.md

 ## Key Performance Indicators (KPIs)

 ### 1. **Build a Data Model Using the Sheets in the Excel File**
-   - **Description**: Create a structured data model to organize and analyze the dataset efficiently.
+   - **Description**: Created a structured data model to organize and analyze the dataset efficiently.

 ### 2. **Build a Calendar Table**
-   - **Description**: Using the `Datekey_Opening` column, generate a calendar table and add the following columns using formulas:
+   - **Description**: Used the `Datekey_Opening` column, generate a calendar table and add the following columns using formulas:
      - Year
      - Monthno
      - Monthfullname